-The Depositary has agreed to reimburse Toyota for expenses Toyota incurs that are related to the maintenance of the ADS program.
-The Depositary has agreed to pay the standard out-of-pocket maintenance costs for the ADRs, which includes the expenses of postage and envelopes for mailing annual reports, printing and distributing dividend checks, stationery, postage, facsimile and telephone calls.
-It has also agreed to reimburse Toyota annually for investor relations expenses and any other program related expenses.
-The limit on the amount of expenses for which the Depositary will reimburse Toyota is the sum of \$300,000 and 50% of the total amount of cash distributions made to registered ADS holders.
+With regards to the ADS program, the Depositary has agreed to pay the standard out-of-pocket maintenance costs for the ADRs, which includes the expenses of postage and envelopes for mailing annual reports, printing and distributing dividend checks, stationery, postage, facsimile and telephone calls.
+It has also agreed to pay for investor relations expenses and any other program related expenses.
+The limit on the amount of expenses for which the Depositary will pay is the sum of \$300,000 annually.
+In addition, the Depositary has agreed to pay Toyota 50% of the net dividend fees collected by the Depositary during each annual period towards the aforementioned expenses.